-There are several organizations that provide advanced, optional certifications for addiction counselors.
+There are several organizations that provide advanced, optional certifications for substance abuse addiction counselors.
 One must ensure that the certification will help advance one's knowledge, skills, and/or earnings potential.
 This would be a good thing to discuss in the forums and listservs within the professional organizations.
 Reviews suggest that some of these certifications are required by employers.
-Employers who do not require these certifications often prize candidates possessing them.
+Employers who do not require these substance abuse certifications often prize candidates possessing them.
 Many of the certifications have required internship hours and all require examinations.

 The IC&RC provides six advanced credentials that help addiction counselors specialize and move up the career ladder.
 The certifications are: Alcohol and Drug Counselor, Advanced Alcohol and Drug Counselor, Clinical Supervisor, Prevention Specialist, Certified Criminal Justice Addiction Professional and Peer Recovery.
 Approved study materials are found on the bottom of the web page.

 Students who are at the master's level and students who have completed a graduate program can achieve certification as a rehabilitation counselor.
-The goal of the organization is to advance treatment for patients with disabilities.
+The goal of the organization is to advance drug abuse treatment for patients with disabilities.
 The CRC must be renewed every five years.

-This certification is for addiction counselors who have completed their master's program, supervised experience, and their MAC examination.
+This certification is for drug addiction counselors who have completed their master's program, supervised experience, and their MAC examination.
 Test material links are found near the bottom of the web page.

 This certification has even more stringent requirements than some of the rest.
 Requirements include certain coursework, internship and supervised hours, hours of experience, a professional endorsement, and an examination.

 As in the Mental Health Counselor certification, there are coursework, internship, supervised hours, a professional endorsement, and an examination required in order to be certified in school counseling.
 Information, but no study guide is provided.